keu/docs/astro/environment-variables.md

 ### How environment variables are stored on Astro

-Environment variables that are set via the Cloud UI or API and are not marked as secret are stored in a database managed by Astronomer.

-Environment variables that are set via the Cloud UI or API and _are_ marked as secret are encrypted and stored in a secrets backend that is managed by Astronomer and hosted in the Control Plane.
+Non-secret environment variables set via the Cloud UI are stored in a database that is managed by Astronomer and hosted in the Astro Control Plane.

+Secret environment variables are stored using a different mechanism.
+When you configure a secret environment variable via the Cloud UI, the following happens:

+1. Astro generates a manifest that defines a Kubernetes secret containing your variable's key and value.
+2. Astro applies this manifest to your Deployment's namespace in the Data Plane.
+3. After the manifest is applied, the key and value of your environment variable are stored in an [etcd cluster](https://etcd.io/) at rest within the Astronomer Control Plane.

+This process occurs every time you update the environment variable's key or value.

 ## Set Environment Variables via Dockerfile